jwizzle/bronotes/README.md

 # Bronotes

 Basically a wrapper to access notes in a directory on your system anywhere from the commandline.
-Still in development but the basic functionality is there.
+And keep it in sync with git.

 Functionality so far:
   * Create a note directory on your system on first start